 We can feel empathy for the creature after seeing all the pain and rejection that he has suffered, but we can likewise condemn him for his crimes as we witness the horrors that Victor’s family experiences.

-By pulling out these juxtaposing feelings and emotions, Shelley is then able to highlight the deeper questions involved in the story.
+By pulling out these juxtaposing feelings and emotions, Shelley is able to highlight the deeper questions involved in the story.
 The creature’s actions make us rethink our moral codes as we consider the debate on nature versus nurture.
 Frankenstein’s treatment of the creature brings up a discussion about our responsibilities when we act as creators.

 Yes, as much as these topics may sound like a discussion post assignment for a literature class, they are also still important, pertinent questions as we continue to scrutinize our justice system or make scientific advancements.
 200 years ago, the hot-button topic was galvanism; 30 years ago, it was cloning; and today, it’s AI.